 - forcible touching

-- sexual abuse (in the second or third degree)
+- sexual abuse (2nd or 3rd degree)

 - criminal obstruction of breathing or blood circulation